 Early Assurance of Admission to Albany Medical College

 The Early Assurance Program is a cooperative program developed between the University at Albany and the Albany Medical College.
 This program provides an opportunity to submit an early application for admission to Albany Medical College.
 Applicants must have completed three semesters of course work; receive the Committee Evaluation during the spring semester of the sophomore year; and complete a full two years of undergraduate study in order to apply to Albany Medical College at the end of the sophomore year.
-Students in this program must maintain a cumulative grade point average of 3.2 and achieve grades no lower than a B in each prerequisite science course.
+Students in this program must maintain a minimum cumulative grade point average of 3.5 and achieve grades no lower than a B in each prerequisite science course.

 Joint Seven-Year Biology/Optometry Program

 The Joint Biology/Optometry Program is a cooperative program developed between the University at Albany and SUNY State College of Optometry.
 In this program, students complete three years at the University at Albany and then attend the SUNY State College of Optometry for four years.
 Credits from the first year at SUNY State College of Optometry will transfer back to the University at Albany for completion of the B.S. degree in Biology.
 After completion of the fourth year at SUNY State College of Optometry, students may earn the O.D. degree in Optometry.
 Students apply for this program in the spring semester of their freshman year.
 Any students pursuing this program should request to be advised by the pre-health adviser during their freshman year.
 Further information may be obtained by contacting the Advisement Services Center /Undergraduate Studies, LI-36